ppgia-unifor/sbes-2010-2020-dataset/top-papers.md

-# Top-20 SBES papers (2010-2020)
+# Most cited SBES papers (2010-2020)

-The three tables below list the top-20 most cited papers in the SBES research track from 2010 to 2020 according to the following metrics:
+The three tables below list the top-15 most cited papers in the SBES research track from 2010 to 2020 according to the following metrics:

-* total number of citations from the international community (excluding self-citations)
+* number of citations by the international community (excluding self-citations)
-* total number of citations from the Brazilian community (excluding self-citations)
+* number of citations by the Brazilian community (excluding self-citations)
 * total number of citations overall (including self-citations)

 Click [here](top-papers-by-year) to view the top-3 most cited papers of each year according to the above metrics.

 Note: the citation dataset used to rank the SBES papers was extracted from Google Scholar in March 2022.
 This dataset was subquently double-checked manually to remove all invalid citations.

-## Top-20 most cited SBES papers within the international community
+## Citations by the international community

 rank | year | title | authors | language| int. citations
 :---: | :---: | --- | --- | :---: | :---: